 Overall, TRAM flaps are the most commonly performed type of flap reconstruction, partly because TRAM flap tissue is very similar to breast tissue and makes a good substitute.
 They also have been around for some time, and many surgeons know how to do them.
 However, the downside of TRAM flaps is that they do cut through muscle, while other types of flap reconstruction avoid this and are therefore “gentler” operations.

 There are two main types of TRAM flaps:

-- Pedicled TRAM flap: In a pedicled TRAM flap, fat, skin, blood vessels, and muscle from your lower belly wall are moved under your skin up to your chest to rebuild your breast.
+- Pedicled (or attached) TRAM flap: In a pedicled TRAM flap, fat, skin, blood vessels, and muscle from your lower belly wall are moved under your skin up to your chest to rebuild your breast.
 The blood vessels (the artery and vein) of the flap are left attached to their original blood supply in your abdomen.
 (The artery and the vein are the "pedicle.")
 Pedicled TRAM flaps almost always use a large portion of the rectus abdominis muscle and are known as "muscle-transfer" flaps.
 Recovering from a pedicled TRAM flap can take longer than recovering from a muscle-sparing free TRAM flap because more muscle is used.